JcBonassin/JcBonassin.github.io/_posts/2021-06-17-my_weather_be_sinatra_project.markdown

 ---
 layout: post
 title:      "My Weather BE  Sinatra Project"
-date:       2021-06-17 13:27:53 +0000
+date:       2021-06-17 09:27:53 -0400
 permalink:  my_weather_be_sinatra_project
 ---

 As I like weather Stuff, my Sinatra project was an extension and improvement of my CLI Project.
 I kept working in refactoring the code and also adding some cool API's.

 The scope was to create a good user experience and great look.
 So the app allows you to check the weather at your location and find and update to any other location in the world.
-Also give you News of the day and a gallery of photos from the city you are connected from.
+Also give you News of the day and a gallery of photos from the city you are connected.
 Once you Sign in and create an account you will be able to add different locations, modify and also delete them.

 [Check it out](https://github.com/JcBonassin/Weather_real) and have a look at the code.
 It might be fun.